 To promulgate new knowledge to inform best practice and care services.

 The National Familial Hypercholesterolaemia Registry is governed by a National Advisory Board.
 The Board includes representatives from each jurisdiction from within the Familial Hypercholesterolaemia Australasia Network and will oversee all registry activities including all enquiries for access.

-The Charter for the National Familial Hypercholesterolaemia Registry, the Registry Brochure and User Manual are available for your information.
+The Charter for the National Familial Hypercholesterolaemia Registry, the Data Management Plan, Registry Brochure and User Manual are available for your information.